 Open the preview for more details!

-*PowerPoint is uneditable and works for both MACs and PCs.
-Is not compatible with Google Slides.*
+*PowerPoint is not editable and works for both MACs and PCs.
+NOW compatible with Google Slides!*

 Also Included In